thought7878/andi-ui/README.md

 # Turborepo starter

-This is an official starter Turborepo.
+This is an UI Libary.

 ## Using this example